Understanding Apostrophes: A Comprehensive Guide

 Question 10 of 10

-10. The nest of the geese
+10. The opinion of the people

 Question 10 of 10